CISecurity/SecureSuiteResourceGuide/docs/source/CIS-CAT Pro Dashboard User's Guide.md

   * **Viewing Exceptions** -  there are several ways to view exceptions in the application:
 	  * **Exception List on Test Results** - described above, there is a tab on each test result showing all the exceptions that apply to that system
 	  * **Target System Exceptions List** - on each target systems view page there is a list of exceptions that apply to that target.
-	  * **Exception Search** - in the report menu there is an Exception Search option which allows users to search for exceptions by: hostname, benchmark, date range, or tag.
+	  * **Exception Search** - in the report menu there is an Exception Search option which allows users to search for exceptions by: Primary ID, benchmark, date range, or tag.
 Searching by hostname will return all exceptions associated with that target system, even if they are associated by tag or by being global.
 	  ![](http://i.imgur.com/jmRrgDQ.png)